 I will provide two charts below that show how the gold mining industry sacrificed its shareholders to fund the business model and increase production.
 The first chart hits the gold mining investor right between the eyes.
 If you were a gold investor in Homestake back in 1978, it only took 34 shares of the company stock to produce one ounce of gold.
 However, twenty years later in 1998, that amount increased to 52 shares per oz of gold production in the top three gold miners:

 As we can see, the company shares per ounce continued to rise to 87 in 2008 and then nearly doubled to 163 in 2018.
 While some of these companies instituted stock splits, the majority took place before 1997 and didn’t impact the figures above all that much.
-Regardless, the gold mining industry resorted to diluting shares in order to fund operations and grow production.
+Regardless, the gold mining industry resorted to diluting shares to fund operations and grow production.
 Unfortunately, even with the increased CAPEX spending and share dilution, production at the top three gold miners has declined by nearly 4 million oz since 2012.

 Top 3 Gold Miners Production 2012 = 16.9 Million oz